SnowConvert AI - SQL Server-Azure Synapse Functional Differences¶

 This FDM is added when the default constraint is present in an Alter Table statement.

 Currently, support for that constraint is unavailable.
-A workaround to transform it is to define the table prior to using Alter Table.
-This allows SnowConvert to identify the references, and the default constraint is consolidated in the table definition.
+A workaround to transform it is to define the table before using Alter Table.
+This allows SnowConvert AI to identify the references, and the default constraint is consolidated in the table definition.
 Otherwise, the constraint is only commented out.

 Code Example¶